365Security/365Security/README.md

 [**AddM365Users.ps1**](https://github.com/365Security/365Security/blob/main/AddM365Users.ps1)

+**TECHNICAL REQUIREMENTS**

+- This script was built and tested in PowerShell 7 Core, but will work in Powershell 5.0/5.1.
+- If the Microsoft Graph module is not installed, run **Install-Module Microsoft.Graph**
+  - Note that your EDR software may take a while to scan the imported modules at runtime.

 DISCLAIMER:
 Group names are for consistency, the reference to "PIM" is Priveliged Identity Management but don't worry if this is not enabled in your environment.